kennygrant/bestiary/interfaces.md

 Interfaces are at their most powerful when they express a simple contract that any type can easily conform to.
 If they start to demand a laundry list of functions \(more than a few is a good heuristic\), they have very little advantage over a concrete type as an argument, because the caller is not going to be able to create an alternative type without substantially recreating the original.

-Some examples of useful interfaces from the standard library are:
+Here are some examples of useful interfaces from the standard library, you'll notice that all of these extremely popular interfaces have one thing in common - they all require very few functions.

 [error](https://golang.org/ref/spec#Errors)